Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1uYhNDc8E1M.md

 ### Transcript

-> uv issues and texture tearing is a known issue yeah somewhat uh sometimes it's drivers issues that people are encountering sometimes it gets fixed when people update the drivers or verify their game files we've had a bunch of people who have had their like the tearing issues like textures being wonky sometimes it's on us though um some of them are known some of them are unknown uh make sure if you run into this to post it on their keyway site so that at least there's a ticket for it somewhere
+> uv issues and texture tearing is a known issue yeah somewhat, sometimes it's drivers issues that people are encountering sometimes it gets fixed when people update the drivers or verify their game files we've had a bunch of people who have had their like the tearing issues like textures being wonky sometimes it's on us though, some of them are known some of them are unknown, make sure if you run into this to post it on their keyway site so that at least there's a ticket for it somewhere